 BYOK pricing and restrictions

-Organizations that have a subscription that includes Azure Information Protection can configure their Azure Information Protection tenant to use a customer-managed key (BYOK) and log its usage at no extra charge.
+Organizations that have a subscription that includes Azure Information Protection can configure their Azure Information Protection tenant to use a customer-managed key (BYOK) and log its usage.

 The key must be stored in Azure Key Vault, which requires an Azure subscription.
 To use an HSM-protected key, you must use the Azure Key Vault Premium service tier.
 Using a key in Azure Key Vault incurs a monthly charge.
 For more information, see the Azure Key Vault Pricing page.